fortra/impacket/TESTING.md

 Create a copy of the [dcetest.cfg.template](tests/dcetests.cfg.template) file and configure it with the necessary information associated to the Active Directory you configured.
-By default, the remote test cases will look for the file in `test/dcetests.cg`, but you can specify another filename using the `REMOTE_CONFIG` environment variable.
+Path to the configuration file to use when running tests can be then specified in the following ways:

+  * Using the pytest `--remote-config` command-line option.
+  * Using the pytest `remote-config` option in `tox.ini`.
+  * Using the `REMOTE_CONFIG` environment variable.
+  * Default to loading from `tests/dcetests.cg`.

 For example, you can keep configuration of different environments in separate files, and specify which one you want the test to run against:

+        $ pytest --remote-config=tests/dcetests-win2016.cfg
-        $ REMOTE_CONFIG=/test/dcetests-win2019.cfg pytest
+        $ pytest --remote-config=tests/dcetests-win2019.cfg

 Make sure you set a user with proper administrative privileges on the target Active Directory domain and that the user hashes and keys match with those